jcwimer/kubernetes-ansible/README.md

 # kubernetes-ansible
-Deploy kubernetes with kubeadm with ansible.
-This currently only supports a single master kubernetes cluster.
-This currently only deploys weave net for pod networking.
+Deploy kubernetes with rke with ansible.

 # Deploy